 Picture this: You’ve decided to spend two afternoons a week teaching yourself Farsi…but on one of the afternoons you’ve planned to study, the weather turns out to be sunny and beautiful.
 What do you do?
 After all, it’s not like anyone will notice or grade you down if you don’t study today…

 If you’re the type whose will to learn the language is strong enough to set aside time no matter what, you’d be perfect for online learning.

 While some online courses are offered through traditional universities, cost money, and are structured like a traditional class, many online resources are free.
 Free is a wonderful price—but when you aren’t paying someone else to tell you what to do, you need to be extra self-motivated to keep yourself on track.
-Try these online Arabic
+Try these online Arabic and Chinese tools.

 Language teachers must take into account a wide variety of student learning styles, levels of motivation, and innate abilities.
 That inevitably leaves some people dissatisfied—especially those who fall outside the norm for their classrooms.

 If you are an extremely quick language student, online learning will allow you to progress much more quickly than a classroom setting because you won’t have to wait for your classmates to catch up.
 By the same token, if you struggle with languages, online learning can allow you to self-pace and completely master each vocabulary set or grammatical concept before moving on, rather than being left behind.

 Every classroom has some students who raise their hands constantly and love getting immediate answers to their questions, and others who get more out of puzzling over a problem privately than asking for help.
 If you find yourself in the latter situation, you’ll likely do well in a situation where there isn’t always a teacher available to answer your questions—or to get in the way of your own thinking process.